 We’ve picked just a few of Copenhagen’s top sights, which are easily enough to keep you busy for three days: a couple of castles and palaces, a museum, a boat trip, the zoo and, of course, Copenhagen’s famous Tivoli Gardens.

-So, you can see that if you visited these attractions separately it would cost you DKK 1013.
-And once you’ve added in three days’ travel fares on public transport, the cost rises to DKK 1305.
+So, you can see that if you visited these attractions separately in high season it would cost you DKK 1458.

 So, what’s the verdict?